Growing up

 Sri Krishna on personal responsibility

 In essence, the Gita recognizes individual liberty and leaves the ultimate choice in the hands of the seeker.
-Liberal and without prejudice, the Bhagavad Gita is Lord Krishna’s gift to humankind to help us deal with the turbulence of life in as rational a manner as is humanly possible.
+Liberal and without prejudice, the Bhagavad Gita is Lord Krishna’s gift to humankind to help us deal with the turbulence of life as rationally as is humanly possible.

 Sri Krishna, considered by millions and millions of Vaishnavas to be the one Supreme Personality of Godhead, goes all out and shares His wisdom about many, many important things (the text we know now as Bhagavad Gita).
 In the end, He says to Arjuna: do as you wish: